otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 using different keys.

-If information learnt via this option conflicts with other configuration information learnt via Router Advertisement messages or via DHCP, that is considered a configuration error.
+If information learnt via this option conflicts with other configuration information learnt via Router Advertisement messages or via DHCPv6, that is considered a configuration error.
 How those conflicts should be resolved is left up to the implementation.

 # Implementation Guidance

-The purpose of this option is to allow users to use the RA or DHCP as an opaque carrier for configuration information without requiring code changes in the option carrying infrastructure.
+The purpose of this option is to allow users to use the RA or DHCPv6 as an opaque carrier for configuration information without requiring code changes in the option carrying infrastructure.

-On the router or DHCP server side there should be an API allowing a user to add an element, e.g. a JSON object [@RFC8259] or a pre-encoded CBOR string to RAs sent on a given interface or to DHCP messages sent to a client.
+On the router or DHCPv6 server side there should be an API allowing a user to add an element, e.g. a JSON object [@RFC8259] or a pre-encoded CBOR string to RAs sent on a given interface or to DHCPv6 messages sent to a client.

 On the host side, an API SHOULD be available allowing applications to subscribe to received configuration elements.
 It SHOULD be possible to subscribe to